Black Cotton Soil

 Chemical Composition Of Black Cotton Soil

-Some chemical composition of black cotton soil are,
+Some chemical compositions of black cotton soil is,

 |Iron Oxide||( 9 – 10 %)|